Get comfy, because this is going to be a long one…

 When this happens it’s me needing a reboot because I’ve drained my batteries, so to speak.
 If I don’t I then get the fibro/brain-fog and the fatigue.
 Sometimes it can be kinda funny because I won’t be able to string sentences together properly and end putting the words in the wrong order and it comes out completely backwards.
 I’ve come out with some crackers in my time.
 Other days when it’s more severe I’ll slur my speech, or it will take me ages to figure out the word I want to use or something that I want to do.. and I don’t remember how to do it or how to say it – even though I know exactly what it is I want to do or say.
 The dots just don’t get joined together and it can be really frustrating and quite scary at times because essentially you lose control of your body/thought processes.
 On a few occasions, I genuinely thought I’d had a stroke – that’s how bad it can get.

-I don’t know how true this may be for others but mine at least is a chemical problem.
+I don’t know how true this may be for others but mine is a chemical problem.
 There’s no cause for it and it’s not something that was necessarily triggered.
 I just don’t have the same mapping or chemical balance like everyone else and my happy brain chemicals are pretty depleted.
 The bad outweighs the good and my body can’t compensate for that on its own.
 So anxiety/depression then presents itself.
 This means I have to be medicated for the rest of my life which I don’t mind; I’d rather pop a pill or two to counteract the issue and it manages it very well!